-Editor’s note: This post has been updated as of Tuesday, September 19, 2023.
+Editor’s note: This post has been updated as of Friday, April 26, 2024.
 Note that this list only reflects changes in effect beginning with the 2024-25 academic year.
 For a list of changes happening in the current 2023-24 academic year, click here.
-A list of changes for the current 2022-23 academic year can be found here while changes prior to 2022-23 can be found here while the changes for the.
+A list of changes for the 2022-23 academic year can be found here while changes prior to 2022-23 can be found here while the changes for the.
 This article will be updated throughout the current academic year as more changes become known.

 The calendar has shifted to July and with it is a new academic year.
 That means we can begin looking to the future for the changes happening for the next academic year in 2024-25.
 We will list the known changes for Division 1, Division 2, Division 3, and the NAIA below.
 This list will not include previous years’ changes from 2021-22, 2020-21, or earlier realignment moves.
 If you are looking for a list of changes effective with the current 2023-24 academic year, please click here.

 New with this release is our companion article, which looks at each conference in the NCAA and NAIA individually.
 In that article, you can get a timeline view of any changes that will occur starting with the 2023-24 academic year and going forward.
-Please note, the article may take a little longer to load than normal due to the larger number of tables in the article.
-We also publish Realignment Reports twice a month for individual sports changes as well as any other potential realignment happenings.
+Please note the article may take a little longer to load than normal due to the larger number of tables.
+We also publish Realignment Reports twice a month for individual sports changes along with any other potential realignment happenings.

 If you are looking for a specific division and additional information, click here for Division 1here for Division 2here for Division 3, and here for NAIA.
 Clicking the new conference for the school in question (3rd column in the table) will take you directly to the day of the update, which will provide additional information.
 An external link to the news is provided in the 4th column called First Season in New Conference.
 Here’s a tip for mobile users: you can scroll to the right to find additional columns shown in the table.